 ISS policies support a one-share, one-vote principle.
-In recognition of the substantial equity stake held by certain shareholders, on a case-by-case basis director nominees who are or who represent a controlling shareholder of a majority owned company and who will be designated as controlling insiders may be supported under ISS' board and committee independence policies if the company meets all of the following independence and governance criteria:
+In recognition of the substantial equity stake held by certain shareholders, on a case-by-case basis, director nominees who are or who represent a controlling shareholder of a majority owned company may be supported under ISS' board and committee independence policies if the company meets all of the following independence and governance criteria:

-- > Individually elected directors; - > The number of directors related to the controlling shareholder should not exceed the proportion of common shares controlled by the controlling shareholder.
-In no event, however, should the number of directors related to the controlling shareholder exceed two-thirds of the board; - > In addition to the above, if the CEO is related to the controlling shareholder, no more than one-third of the board should be related to management (as distinct from the controlling shareholder); - If the CEO and chair roles are combined or the CEO is or is related to the controlling shareholder, then there should be an independent lead director and the board should have an effective and transparent process to deal with any conflicts of interest between the company, minority shareholders, and the controlling shareholder; - A majority of the audit and nominating committees should be either independent directors or related directors who are independent of management.
+- The number of directors related to the controlling shareholder should not exceed the proportion of common shares controlled by the controlling shareholder.
+In no event, however, should the number of directors related to the controlling shareholder exceed two-thirds of the board; - In addition to the above, if the CEO is related to the controlling shareholder, no more than one-third of the board should be related to management (as distinct from the controlling shareholder); - If the CEO and chair roles are combined or the CEO is or is related to the controlling shareholder, then there should be an independent lead director and the board should have an effective and transparent process to deal with any conflicts of interest between the company, minority shareholders, and the controlling shareholder; - A majority of the audit and nominating committees should be either independent directors or related directors who are independent of management.
 All members of the compensation committee should be independent of management.
-If the CEO is related to the controlling shareholder, no more than one member of the compensation committee should be a related director; - > Prompt disclosure of detailed vote results following each shareholder meeting; and - Adoption of a majority voting director resignation policy for uncontested elections OR public commitment to adopt a majority voting director resignation policy for uncontested elections if the controlling shareholder ceases to control 50 percent or more of the common shares.
+If the CEO is related to the controlling shareholder, no more than one member of the compensation committee should be a related director; and - Prompt disclosure of detailed vote results following each shareholder meeting.